 Writing a lease from scratch takes time and requires research, and hiring a lawyer can be expensive.
-Your best option is to customize a rental lease template that follows your local laws — that way, the work is done for you.
+Another option is to customize a rental lease template that follows your local laws — that way, the work is done for you.

-Similar to the above steps, we recommend that you collect rent online.
+Similar to the above steps, consider collecting rent online.
 Tenants love the convenience of online payments, including Auto-pay, and you'll get direct deposits into your bank account.
 With online rent collection, you don't have to worry about sending rent reminders, rent receipts or manually following up with your tenant if they pay late.

 Maintain the property

 Your property is your investment — it pays to keep your rental property in good condition.
-Plus, tenants will continue to take care of your property if that's the example you set.
+Plus, tenants may continue to take care of your property if that's the example you set.

 To maintain your property, here are a few key places to start:

-- Give your tenants an easy way for them to contact you about maintenance and other questions or problems, and
+- Give your tenants an easy way for them to contact you about maintenance and other questions or problems.

 - Follow up and address repair and maintenance issues right away.